 If you suffer from acne, wrinkles, uneven pigmentation, or blackheads, microdermabrasion can be a viable solution.* It will reduce or eliminate these problems quickly and leave you with healthier skin.* Further, microdermabrasion also stimulates collagen production and may help achieve a younger-looking complexion.*

 Lastly, microdermabrasion can significantly improve blood circulation in the treatment area.* This is very helpful for long term skin health, as good blood circulation will deliver vital nutrients to the skin and will boost skin oxygenation.*

-If you’ve never had this procedure before, the best microdermabrasion results will become visible after 5-10 treatments.
-This is because individuals with a poor history of exfoliation will often have several layers of damaged cells and an overall rough skin texture.
-Because microdermabrasion works best in shorter sessions that allow your body to heal quickly (as opposed to a strong TCA chemical peel, for example), a typical client will need multiple sessions to gradually reduce uneven skin texture and eliminate hyperpigmentation.
+If you’ve never had this procedure before, the best microdermabrasion outcomes will become visible after several treatments.* This is because individuals with a poor history of exfoliation will often have several layers of damaged cells and an overall rough skin texture.
+Because microdermabrasion works best in shorter sessions that allow your body to heal quickly (as opposed to a strong TCA chemical peel, for example), a typical client will need multiple sessions to gradually reduce uneven skin texture and eliminate hyperpigmentation.*

 Each microdermabrasion session lasts approximately 30-60 minutes, depending on the size of the treatment area and whether other procedures, like a facial, are being performed afterwards.*

-The procedure can be performed approximately once every two weeks if you are new to this treatment, and once every 4-6 weeks after the initial treatment set has been complete.
+For a typical patient, the procedure can be performed approximately once every two weeks if you are new to this treatment, and once every 4-6 weeks after the initial treatment set has been complete.*

 If you’d like to learn more about microdermabrasion, please schedule an appointment with a California Skin Institute Aesthetician near you, or fill out the Contact Form below!